Saqibur/MVC-PHP-Template/README.md

 - DB Migrations (Not even sure if this is possible considering the tiny scope of the project.)
 - Debuggin module

+### Defining the Project Scope
+- I need to implement a basic CLI, without any dependencies, this CLI should allow easy configuration.
+- Need a test/error delivery area.
+[Should implement a comamnd for this.]
+- Need to define the admin panel and stuff.
+[Should implement a command for this.]
+- Serve for testing [I need to raise exceptions from the CLI.]
+- Clean command to get rid of all non-essentials.
+- Help
+- File watching

 # What This Project Is
 - A simple template for building MVC web applications.
 - I use the term build loosely because outside of a classroom/learning environment everything about this project breaks down.